helicalAI/helical/docs/model_cards/geneformer.md

 **Preprocessing:**
 - Exclusion of cells with high mutational burdens
 - Metrics established for scalable filtering to exclude possible doublets and/or damaged cells
-- Rank value encoding of transcriptomes where genes are ranked by expression within each cell
+- Rank value encoding of transcriptomes where genes are ranked by scaled expression within each cell.

 ## Model Performance

 **Evaluation Metrics:**
 - Area Under the Receiver Operating Characteristic Curve (AUC)
-- Predictive accuracy in distinguishing dosage-sensitive genes, chromatin dynamics, regulatory range of transcription factors, and central vs. peripheral network factors
+- Predictive accuracy in distinguishing:

-**Performance Benchmarks:**
+    - With *fine-tuning*:
+        - Transcription factor dosage sensitivity
+        - Chromatin dynamics (bivalently marked promoters)
+        - Transcription factor regulatory range
-- Gene Dosage Sensitivity: AUC 0.91
+        - Gene network centrality
-- Chromatin Dynamics: AUC 0.93 for bivalent vs. non-methylated, AUC 0.88 for bivalent vs. H3K4me3-only
-- Regulatory Range of Transcription Factors: AUC 0.74
+        - Transcription factor targets
-- Network Hierarchy Prediction: AUC 0.81
+        - Cell type annotation
+        - Batch integration
+        - Cell state classification across differentiation
+        - Disease classification
+        - In silico perturbation to determine disease-driving genes
+        - In silico treatment to determine candidate therapeutic targets
+    - With *Zero-shot learning*:
+        - Batch integration
+        - Gene context specificity
+        - In silico reprogramming
+        - In silico differentiation
+        - In silico perturbation to determine impact on cell state
+        - In silico perturbation to determine transcription factor targets
+        - In silico perturbation to determine transcription factor cooperativity

 **Testing Data:**
 - Held-out subsets of the training dataset
-- Additional validation using publicly available datasets and experimental validation
+- Additional validation using publicly available datasets
+- Experimental validation for:
+    - Prediction of novel transcription factor in cardiomyocytes with zero-shot learning that had a functional impact on cardiomyocytes' contractile force generation
+    - Prediction of candidate therapeutic targets with in silico treatment analysis that significantly improved contractile force generation of cardiac microtissues in an iPS cell model of cardiomyopathy

 ## Ethical Considerations